 What can impact your credit score when CC churning:

-- Changing credit limits.
 Every time you open a new credit card account, your credit limit is added to your credit file.
 Lenders may consider the total amount of credit you have access to when they are looking at new applications.
-If your access to credit has been going up and down while you open and close accounts, it suggests instability that could hurt your credit score and/or your chances of getting approved for new credit products in the future.
+If your access to credit has been going up and down while you open and close accounts, it suggests instability that could hurt your credit score.
+And/or your chances of getting approved for new credit products in the future.

 Minimum Spend and Credit Card Debt